awieber-france/Multivariate-NonLinear-Equation-Machine-Learning-Limit-Testing/README.md

 3. Anaconda

 ### *Files:*
-1. Polynomial_Machine_Learning_Limit_Testing.ipynb : Jupyter notebook document containing all the project code
+1. Multivariate_NonLinear_Equation_Machine_Learning_Limit_Testing.ipynb : Jupyter notebook document containing all the project code
 2.	requirements.txt : packages to be installed via "conda install" in Conda
      -	use the following code in Anaconda Terminal: *for /f %i in (requirements.txt) do conda install --yes %i*